A New Attempt to Identify Long-term Precursors for Endogenous Financial Crises in the Market Correlation Structures: Introduction

 The market states are known to be dominated by the collective motion of the market as a whole~\cite{Stepanov_2015} which is related to the fact that the corresponding eigenvalue is largest and a measure for the average correlation coefficient~\cite{Song_2011}.
-To uncover the dynamics of the correlation structure, particularly due to the industrial sectors, relative to the dominating collective motion, \textit{i.e.}~to measure the correlations in the moving frame of the collective motion, we recently put forward a systematic and mathematically well--defined method~\cite{Heckens_2020}.
-We subtract the dyadic matrix belonging to the largest eigenvalue and thereby define two types of reduced--rank correlation matrices whose dynamics are then analyzed with the above $k$--means clustering algorithm.
-Reduced--rank correlation matrices of another kind appear in the context of filtering where the smaller eigenvalues are removed as a noise reduction technique~\cite{Laloux_1999,Alter_2000,Kim_2005,MacMahon_2015,laloux2000random}.
-Subsequently, from the filtered standard correlation matrices, reduced--rank correlation matrices are calculated in order to obtain well-defined correlation matrices \cite{Miceli_2004, Tumminello_2007, tumminello2007shrinkage}.
+To uncover the dynamics of the correlation structure, particularly due to the industrial sectors, relative to the dominating collective motion, \textit{i.e.}~to measure the correlations in the moving frame of the collective motion, we recently put forward a systematic and mathematically well-defined method~\cite{Heckens_2020}.
+We subtract the dyadic matrix belonging to the largest eigenvalue and thereby define two types of reduced-rank correlation matrices whose dynamics are then analyzed with the above $k$-means clustering algorithm.
+Reduced-rank correlation matrices of another kind appear in the context of filtering where the smaller eigenvalues are removed as a noise reduction technique~\cite{Laloux_1999,Alter_2000,Kim_2005,MacMahon_2015,laloux2000random}.
+Subsequently, from the filtered standard correlation matrices, reduced-rank correlation matrices are calculated in order to obtain well-defined correlation matrices \cite{Miceli_2004, Tumminello_2007, tumminello2007shrinkage}.
+As exogenous effects often affect the market as a whole, our reduced-rank correlation matrices are likely to be dominated by endogenous effects~\cite{Heckens_2020}.

-The quasi--stationary market states in the time evolution of these reduced--rank correlation matrices are not directly related to the ones of the standard, \textit{i.e.}~not reduced--rank, ones.
+The quasi-stationary market states in the time evolution of these reduced-rank correlation matrices are not directly related to the ones of the standard, \textit{i.e.}~not reduced-rank, ones.
 Surprisingly, they appear to be more stable, sometimes over several years, than the ones for the standard correlation matrices.
 This observation prompted the present study.
-Pharasi et al.~\cite{Pharasi_2018} proposed to identify precursors for critical events in the quasi--stationary market states of the standard correlation matrices, while we here use the reduced--rank ones in view of their higher stability.
+Pharasi et al.~\cite{Pharasi_2018} proposed to identify precursors for critical events in the quasi-stationary market states of the standard correlation matrices, while we here use the reduced-rank ones in view of their higher stability.
 More precisely, we exploit the separation of two different time scales.
 The quickly changing collective contribution is separated from the more stable one due to the industrial sectors.

+Furthermore, we investigate the average dynamics of standard and reduced-rank matrices taking the mean value of all matrix elements.
+This adds to preceding studies on volatilities such as the absolute value of returns~\cite{DING_1993} or cross-sectional volatilities and correlations~\cite{Campbell_1999,Solnik_2000,Ankrim_2002}.